ebloc/ebloc-broker/docs/convert/source/geth.md

 #### To Run

-- Please open `stats.sh` file under `eblocPOA`directory.
+- Please open `stats.sh` file under `eBlocPOA`directory.
 Write your unique name instead of `mynameis`.

-- Change `DATADIR` variable with path for `eth-net-intelligence-api` directory.
+- :warning: Change `DATADIR` variable with path for `eth-net-intelligence-api` directory

-- `geth-server` should be running on the background
+- :warning: `geth-server` should be running on the background

 #### Finally you should run following command